 1. Natural Dyes

-Natural dyes are those dyes derived from natural resources, including beetroots, plants, trees, animals, minerals, etc. In ancient times, the primary source of dyes was natural dyes.
-But as of now, they are now being replaced by synthetic dyes.
-You can find synthetic dyes cost-effective, dependable, and are easily available in large quantities.
+Natural dyes are derived from natural resources, including beetroots, plants, trees, animals, minerals, etc. In ancient times, the primary source of dyes was natural dyes.
+But as of now, they are being replaced by synthetic dyes.
+You can find synthetic dyes to be cost-effective, dependable, and readily available in large quantities.

-Carmine, orcein, and hematoxylin are a few examples of natural dyes most commonly used in various industries, including food, pharmaceuticals, and cosmetics.
-Additionally, they are popular to be used on products like cloth, leather, housing, and various other applications that use coloring.
+Carmine, orcein, and hematoxylin are natural dyes most commonly used in various industries, including food, pharmaceuticals, and cosmetics.
+They are also popular in products like cloth, leather, housing, and various other applications that use coloring.

 2. Synthetic Dyes

-Synthetic dyes are produced from organic or inorganic chemical compounds such as coal-tar or petroleum-based chemicals carried out in a laboratory.
-Acid dyes, direct dyes, reactive dyes, vat dyes, disperse dyes, mordant dyes, sulfur dyes, metal complex dyes, etc., are popular forms of synthetic dyes.
+Synthetic dyes are produced in a laboratory from organic or inorganic chemical compounds, such as coal-tar or petroleum-based chemicals.
+Acid dyes, direct dyes, reactive dyes, vat dyes, disperse dyes, mordant dyes, sulfur dyes, metal complex dyes, etc., are popular synthetic dyes.

-The use of synthetic dyes has become increasingly becoming more popular from the past recent years due to their significant benefits, including cost-effectiveness, greater resistance to light, temperature, or heat, and the ability to produce more vibrant, brighter colors efficiently.
-Unlike natural dyes, synthetic ones are more cost-effective and can be easily found in the marketplace.
+Synthetic dyes have become increasingly popular in recent years due to their significant benefits, including cost-effectiveness, greater resistance to light, temperature, or heat, and the ability to produce more vibrant, brighter colors efficiently.
+Unlike natural dyes, synthetic ones are more cost-effective and easily found in the marketplace.

 3. Pigments

-Pigments refer to a substance that provides black or white or a color to other materials with different shades and hues.
-In simple terms, pigments are powdered substances that can be mixed with a liquid in which they are relatively insoluble in most solvents.
+Pigments refer to a substance that provides black, white, or a color to other materials with different shades and hues.
+In simple terms, pigments are powdered substances that can be mixed with a relatively insoluble liquid in most solvents.

 They are specifically used to impart color to coating materials such as plastics, inks, and rubber.
-For example, yellow 1, green 7, carbon black, and titanium dioxide are organic pigments, while carbon black and iron oxide are inorganic pigments.
+For example, yellow 1, green 7, carbon black, and titanium dioxide are organic pigments, while carbon black and iron oxide are inorganic.

 Organic and inorganic pigments are the different types of pigments that can be used in a variety of industrial applications: